govuk-one-login/rp-reference/clients/Apex-SalesForce/README.md

 ## GOV.UK One Login Relying Party Application

-This is a SalesForce application using GOV.UK One Login to authenticate users.
+This is an example code on integrating SalesForce with Gov.UK OneLogin.
 It is intended as a reference and doesn't represent production-quality code.

-## Development
+## Pre-Requisites

-To successfully integrate with GOV.UK One Login, the following pre-requisite work are required.
+- SalesForce Account
 - Create a key pair for the private_key_jwt assertion
 - Create Custom Metadata Types for the GOV.UK endpoints required for Apex class auth.AuthenticationPlugin
-- Import the provided Apex code into Salesforce

-### Generate a Key Pair

-You can generate a key pair (a public key and a corresponding private key) using OpenSSL.

-You’ll need your private key when:

-you’re registering your service to use GOV.UK One Login environments, such as integration or production you request the token using the private key authentication mechanism on the /token endpoint

-Run the following on your command line to generate your key pair:

-openssl genpkey -algorithm RSA -out private_key.pem -pkeyopt rsa_keygen_bits:2048

-openssl rsa -pubout -in private_key.pem -out public_key.pem

-You have now generated your key pair, which will appear on your machine as 2 files:

-public_key.pem - this is your public key, which you should share with GOV.UK One Login private_key.pem - this is your private key, which you should store securely and not share

 ### Custom Metadata types